Masking meets Supervision: A Strong Learning Alliance: Experiments (cont'd)

 \subsection{Ablation studies}

 We conduct ablation studies of MaskSub using DeiT-III training settings to validate the role of KD loss and the effects of hyperparameters.
 Table~\ref{atable:wokd} shows the impacts of KD loss in MaskSub.
 Performance improvement by MaskSub is significantly limited when KD loss is not used.
-Analysis for masking ratio and loss weights are shown in Table~\ref{atable:mask_ratio} and Table~\ref{atable:loss_weights} respectively.
-Note that we use DeiT-III 100 epochs setting and baseline without MaskSub is 77.4.
+Table~\ref{atable:mask_ratio} and Table~\ref{atable:loss_weights} show analysis for masking ratio and loss weights, respectively.
+Note that we train for 100 epochs with the DeiT-III setting, and the baseline without MaskSub is 77.4.
+In Table~\ref{atable:multi_photo}, we test additional ways to improve MaskSub's performance: multiple sub-branch and photometric augmentation on sub-branch.
+We train ViT-B/16 with 400 epochs DeiT-III setting with MaskSub variants.
+Single sub-branch shows the best performance with the smallest computation budget.
+Color-jittering improves MaskSub with negligible cost increases, but Gaussian blur is ineffective.